Vincenzo Paglia: Early years

 On 4 March 2000, Pope John Paul II appointed him bishop of Terni-Narni-Amelia.

-He received his episcopal consecration on 2 April in the Archbasilica of Saint John Lateran from Cardinal Camillo Ruini and took possession of the diocese on 16 April.
+From Cardinal Camillo Ruini, he received his episcopal consecration on 2 April in the Archbasilica of Saint John Lateran, and took possession of the diocese on 16 April.
 He later said that at the time of his appointment Terni was "among the most de-Christianized areas in Italy".
 He noted that local officials had created one-way streets to make it impossible to reach the cathedral by car and that by the time he left that was no longer the case.

 In September 2002, John Paul named him President of the Catholic Biblical Federation.
 From 2004 to 2009, he was chairman of the Commission for Ecumenism and Dialogue of the Italian Episcopal Conference, and from 2009 until 2012 he was president of the Episcopal Conference of Umbria.
 As President of the Conference of Bishops of Umbria, he promoted the Solidarity Fund, an initiative that provides economic support for families particularly affected by the recent economic crisis.
 He was ecclesiastical advisor of the Community of Sant'Egidio.

 In December 2010, the town of Narnia sold a castle to an Italian investment group whose head was also a financial officer of Paglia's diocese.
 A government investigation into the transaction found Paglia had not been involved.
 The judge handling the case wrote of "the total extraneousness of the present suspect [Paglia], who, on the contrary, appears to have always acted in the fulfillment of his pastoral mandate, with the sole meritorious objective of ensuring the city's reality a redemption in social and cultural terms".
 On 6 January 2011, he was named one of the first members, for a five-year renewable term, of the Pontifical Council for Promoting the New Evangelization.

-He has been responsible for inter-religious dialogue and has opposed a cooling of relations with Jewish leaders.

-He was also the postulator of the cause of beatification of Archbishop Oscar Romero and wore a pectoral cross of Romero's that had been donated to him by Mgr.
-Ricardo Urioste, Romero's vicar general.
+Paglia has been responsible for inter-religious dialogue and has opposed a cooling of relations with Jewish leaders.
+He was also the postulator of the cause of beatification of Archbishop Oscar Romero, and wore a pectoral cross of Romero's that had been donated to him by Monsignor Ricardo Urioste, Romero's vicar general.

 Pontifical Council for the Family

 On 26 June 2012, Pope Benedict XVI named him President of the Pontifical Council for the Family and raised him to the rank of archbishop.
 In February 2013, he noted in an interview that homosexual couples should be safe from unjust discrimination in countries where homosexual acts are illegal.
 He later said that he was not suggesting a change in church doctrine and that he was restating the official teaching of the Church.
 As the President of the Pontifical Council for the Family, he was responsible for the Church's triennial World Meeting of Families.
 His tenure as head of the Pontifical Council on the Family ended when that department's functions were taken over by the new Dicastery for the Laity, Family and Life on 1 September 2016.